perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Bug Fixes:
     - Fixed an oversight where suggestion count can be set to negative value and brick the launcher.
+    - Fixed an issue where the status bar might comes back even when set to hiding it

 ### Version 1.11-fix2 (2024-10-23)